 Animals and Fireworks do not go well together.

 Fireworks are enjoyed by people year-round but are often a source of fear for many animals.
+Here in New Zealand Guy Fawkes Day is a dreaded day by many pet and horse owners.
 A little bit of forward planning can make a big difference.
 There are some Homeopathic remedies that can help your animal deal with the fear.
-One well known is Rescue Remedy 30C.
-Another one you could consider is Phosphorus 30C.
-If you want more advice on this, feel free to contact me.
+One well known is Rescue Remedy.
+Another one you could consider is Phosphorus30C or the combination remedy: PetMed Distress.
+If you want more advice on this, Please feel free to contact me.

 Below some other tips to make fireworks less frightening for your pet: